Concerning the COVID-19 situation:

 The following is how to install new rear axle bushings

-and oil seals in the IH Cub Cadet "Original".
-(They're different than later
+and oil seals in the IH Cub Cadet "Original" garden tractor.
+(They're different

 platform work table.)